Sweary and sassy merch in time for the holidays & you MFRRRs get FREE SHIPPING! SHOP NOW

 Lusty Lilly

-Adaption of the Oaks Lilly cocktail, made famous during Kentucky Derby Weekend.
+Adaption of the Oaks Lily cocktail, made famous during Kentucky Derby Weekend.
 This punch features 5 Sisters Vodka.

 Prep Time10 minutes